 Active Restart Infrastructure Recovery Fund

-The Active Restart Infrastructure Recovery Fund will provide $15.5million in targeted funding to not-for-profit sport and recreation organisations to support their return to play and encourage the Queensland community to re-engage with physical activity post-COVID-19.
+The Active Restart Infrastructure Recovery Fund provides $15.5million in targeted funding to not-for-profit sport and active recreation organisations to support their return to play and encourage the Queensland community to re-engage with physical activity post-COVID-19.